 - Paying attention to the scale instead of body fat – the scale readings don’t always align with your progress.
 You can easily lose 5 pounds of fat while simultaneously gaining 5 pounds of water – effectively making you think you haven’t made any progress.
 Focus on body fat readings instead.
 Read more about why you might be working out but gaining weight.

 - Being impatient – most people have unrealistic expectations of how fast they should lose weight.
 From shows like The Biggest Loser, to the standard 2lbs per week “safe” weight loss advice, people easily get discouraged when they aren’t hitting those numbers.
-You can expect to lose .5-1% body fat per week, with the lower number being the most likely.
+You can expect to lose .5-1% body fat every 1-2 weeks, with the lower number being the most likely.
 You’ll need to be measuring body fat to monitor that progress.
 Here is a cheap pair of body fat calipers I recommend.

 Determining Calorie Intake